×

 When we asked people living in Mexico what life is like and how people spend their time, they said:

 "People tend to work long hours during the week, not much on the weekends which is generally reserved for families.
 If you have kids you will be invited to tons of birthday parties, parents are expected to attend, not just drop the kids off.
-The parties are quite extravagant compared to the US," remarked one expat who made the move to Mexico City.
+The parties are quite extravagant compared to the US," explained one expat living in Mexico City, Mexico.

 "Expats and digital nomads living in Mexico often find that life there is full of opportunities for relaxation, adventure, and cultural exploration.
 Mexico's mild climate, friendly locals and vibrant cities make it a desirable place for many expats and digital nomads looking to settle down in a new country.
 The country also offers a variety of activities and locations for expats, ranging from its stunning beaches, old-world colonial cities, and incredible nature preserves.
 Expats and digital nomads in Mexico enjoy a low cost of living, and they are able to find affordable housing, transportation, and food.
 Although learning the local language can be challenging due to the lack of English-speaking facilities and programs, the country is known for its welcoming culture and its legal system that aids expats in obtaining visas and permanency.
-Overall, Mexico is an ideal destination for expats and digital nomads, who can enjoy the warm weather, low cost of living, and vibrant culture while continuing their work abroad," explained one expat living in Mexico.
+Overall, Mexico is an ideal destination for expats and digital nomads, who can enjoy the warm weather, low cost of living, and vibrant culture while continuing their work abroad," said one expat in Mexico.

 View More Answers